 2. It establishes an equal partnership

-Arguments are healthy because they help you establish a partnership of equals in the true earnest.
-Voicing your disagreement over something that your partner has done – and vice-versa – you establish the fact that neither of you can assert dominance, expecting the other to be the meek one.
+Are arguments in relationships healthy?
+Yes, arguments are healthy because they help you establish a partnership of equals in true earnest.
+By voicing your disagreement over something that your partner has done – and vice versa – you establish the fact that neither of you can assert dominance, expecting the other to be the meek one.

 The ability to speak your mind when you don’t agree with your partner drives home the point that you will not take the not-so-pleasant aspects of your relationship in your stride.
 Instead, you will put your foot down where it counts.